-Exercise prevents fructose-induced hypertriglyceridemiaMay 17th, 2013 in Diabetes /
+Exercise prevents fructose-induced hypertriglyceridemiaMay 17, 2013 in Medicine & Health / Diabetes

 (HealthDay)—Moderate aerobic exercise prevents fructose-induced hypertriglyceridemia in healthy males, according to a study published online May 14 in Diabetes.